Can A Husband Give Property To Family Member Without Wife’s Consent?

 • Property Owned Before Marriage: Property owned by the husband before the marriage can, in some cases, remain his separate property.
 However, if the wife contributed significantly to that property during the marriage or through other financial and non-financial contributions to the household, she may have a claim.

 • Inheritance or Personal Gifts: Property the husband receives as an inheritance or a specified personal gift may be considered separate property.
-However, as to whether or not the wife has a claim to such inheritances or gifts are, again, dependent on various factors.
+However, as to whether or not the wife has a claim to such inheritances or gifts is, again, dependent on various factors.

 • Nominal Gifts: Small and reasonable gifts on birthdays or Christmas may be permissible without requiring consent.